Social Media Addiction

 - Oversharing including very private information on social media sites to gain approval from peers

-- Hearing from loved ones you are spending too much on social media sites
+- Hearing from loved ones that you are spending too much on social media sites

 - Being more comfortable with online social sites than socializing in real life